takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

 ### **methodology**
+ * Data collection and Cleaning
+ * Conversion of Dataset from Excel to a CSV format for ease of data import into postgresql
  * make all necessary datatype correction to allow for a seamless transition into a postgresql database.
  * create columns for the months as this will make my analysis easier in SQL.
  * Once through, go ahead and document all that I have done.